Faculty

 Office: 5109 Helen C. White

-Professor Nadler’s research focuses on philosophy in the seventeenth century, particularly issues in metaphysics and epistemology, as well as conceptions of reason and happiness.
-He has written extensively on Descartes and Cartesianism (especially Malebranche and Arnauld), Spinoza and Leibniz.
+Professor Nadler’s research focuses on philosophy in the seventeenth century.
+He has written extensively on Descartes and Cartesianism, Spinoza, and Leibniz.
 He also works on medieval and early modern Jewish philosophy.
-His recent publications include The Best of All Possible Worlds: A Story of Philosophers, God, and Evil (Farrar, Straus, & Giroux, 2008; paperback, Princeton 2010); and The Cambridge History of Jewish Philosophy: From Antiquity through the Seventeenth Century (2009), co-edited with Tamar Rudavsky.
-A collection of his papers, Occasionalism: Causation Among the Cartesians, is forthcoming (Oxford), as is his next book, A Book Forged in Hell: Spinoza’s Scandalous Treatise (Princeton).
-He has held visiting professorships at the University of Amsterdam, the École des hautes études en sciences sociales (Paris), Stanford University, and the University of Chicago.
-He is currently the editor of the Journal of the History of Philosophy.
+His publications include Spinoza: A Life (Cambridge, 1999); The Best of All Possible Worlds: A Story of Philosophers, God, and Evil (Farrar, Straus, & Giroux, 2008; paperback, Princeton 2010); and The Cambridge History of Jewish Philosophy: From Antiquity through the Seventeenth Century (2009), co-edited with Tamar Rudavsky.
+His two most recent books are A Book Forged in Hell: Spinoza’s Scandalous Treatise and the Birth of the Secular Age(Princeton, 2011); and The Philosopher, the Priest, and the Painter: A Portrait of Descartes (Princeton, 2013).
+Heretics: The Wondrous (and Dangerous) Beginnings of Modern Philosophy (Princeton University Press), a graphic book (with Ben Nadler), will be published in June 2017.
+He has held visiting professorships at the University of Amsterdam, the École Normale Supérieure (Paris), the École des hautes études en sciences sociales (Paris), Stanford University, and the University of Chicago.
+He recently served as the editor of the Journal of the History of Philosophy.

 Philosophy of Action, Philosophy of Mind